 People of color and low-income people are disproportionately burdened by the health harms of gasoline, thanks to decades of planning that sited polluting infrastructure, like highways and ports, right in those communities.

 Energy independence and cost savings for drivers

-Electric vehicles are both cheaper to fuel, saving drivers $600 a year in fuel alone, and keep our dollars in-state because electricity is a locally-generated resource.
+Electric vehicles are generally cheaper to fuel (although abnormally high electricity prices this winter have changed the math a bit) and keep our dollars in-state because electricity is a locally-generated resource.
+And, over the lifetime of the vehicle, EV drivers can expect half the repair and maintenance costs of gas-car drivers.
 All drivers should have access to the price stability and savings of driving on electricity as soon as possible, which we can only accomplish by increasing the number of new electric cars on the road.

 Two-thirds of Americans never buy a new car in their lifetime, relying instead on the secondhand market.
 New car buyers are generally higher-income individuals.